KDE/kde-builder/doc/introduction/brief-intro.md

     compile options to use, where to install, etc.

-2. KDE Builder performs a source update for each [module](#module-concept).
-The update continues until all modules have been updated.
-Modules that fail to update normally do not stop the build – you will be notified at the end which modules did not update.
+2. KDE Builder performs a source update for each [project](#project-concept).
+The update continues until all projects have been updated.
+Projects that fail to update normally do not stop the build – you will be notified at the end which projects did not update.

-3. Modules that were successfully updated are built, have their test suite run, and are then installed.
-To reduce the overall time spent, kde-builder will by default start building the code as soon as the first module has completed updating, and allow the remaining updates to continue behind the scenes.
+3. Projects that were successfully updated are built, have their test suite run, and are then installed.
+To reduce the overall time spent, kde-builder will by default start building the code as soon as the first project has completed updating, and allow the remaining updates to continue behind the scenes.